aframevr/aframe/docs/core/component.md

 | light         | Register light to the lighting system.                            |
 | material      | Set up variables, mainly to visualize the state of a component.   |

-### `.update(oldData)`
+### `.update (oldData)`

-`.update` is called both at the beginning of a component's lifecycle and every time a component's data changes (e.g., as a result of `setAttribute`).
+A-Frame calls `.update()` both at the beginning of a component's lifecycle and every time a component's data changes (e.g., as a result of `setAttribute`).
 The update handler often uses `this.data` to modify the entity.
 The update handler has access to the previous state of a component's data via its first argument.
-The previous state of a component can be used to tell exactly which properties changed in order to do granular updates.
+We can use the previous data of a component used to tell exactly which properties changed to do granular updates.

 For example, the [visible][visible] component's update handler toggles the visibility of the [entity][entity].